Database

 }

-Each connection maintains its own svelar_migrations table, so migration history is tracked independently per database.
+Each connection maintains its own migrations table by default, so migration history is tracked independently per database.
+You can override the table name in svelar.database.json with migrations.table.

 Best Practices